 With respect to the first issue, the Court of Appeals held that the trial court did not err in denying Pega's motions to strike and to set aside the verdict.
-Relying on Virginia's Uniform Trade Secrets Act (VUTSA), and based on an analysis of what constitutes a "trade secret" under the statute, the Court of Appeals reasoned that it could not determine, as a matter of law, that Appian failed to demonstrate the misappropriated information qualified as trade secrets.
+Relying on Virginia's Uniform Trade Secrets Act (VUTSA), and based on an analysis of what constitutes a "trade secret" under the statute, the Court of Appeals reasoned that Appian did not demonstrate that the misappropriated information qualified as trade secrets as a matter of law.
 "Ultimately, the evidence, when viewed in the best light to Appian, reveals that Pega used a 'spy' to obtain access to Appian's software and confidential 'documentation.'
 The trial court here correctly determined that Appian provided sufficient evidence to survive Pega's motions to strike and to set aside the verdict."
 The Court of Appeals further rejected Pega's efforts to impose a heightened particularity standard not found in the VUTSA.